What's this comic about?

 Why only dogs and cats?

 Precocious characters are limited to forms taken from the canidae and felidae families because adding more and more animal types suddenly makes the comic ABOUT the animal types.
 That's not interesting to me at all, and it raises some biology thoughts that break my brain.
 If I felt confident enough to draw variety in the family, Precocious would have been all-cat or all-dog, but I felt my simple style wouldn't allow the needed flexibility.
 So you get kitties and doggies.
-All their forms really mean is that cats and dogs are not meant to be shipped together.
-(Which explains why most major male/female pairs are mixed... not that it ever stops anyone, but I tried.)
+All their forms really mean is that cats and dogs are not meant to be romantically compatible, since I don't like "shipping" at all, especially regarding minors.
+(This explains why most major male/female pairs are mixed... not that it ever stops anyone, but I tried.)

 What do you think about furry fandom?